 Khan has now all but ruled out a long-talked-about meeting with his British rival.

-“So I just feel that if the fight happens, it happens and he would get hurt.
+“So I feel that if the fight happens, it happens, and he would get hurt.

-“Boxing is a tough sport, especially when someone is already broken.
+“Boxing is a demanding sport, especially when someone is already broken.
 I don’t want to be giving any more punishment to him.

 “If he does fight me, there’s only one winner.”

-Asked why Brook’s name keeps popping up his conversations regarding Khan, the 32 year-old added: “It happens in boxing that boxers use other big names to give themselves a big name or keep them relevant.
+Asked why Brook’s name keeps popping up in his conversations regarding Khan, the 32-year-old added: “It happens in boxing that boxers use other big names to give themselves a big name or keep them relevant.

-If my name wasn’t connected then everyone would have forgotten about Kell Brook a long time ago.
+If my name weren’t connected, then everyone would have forgotten about Kell Brook a long time ago.
 I don’t know why people keep mentioning him to me.

-‘The Special One’ has a lot of weight to shift in order to make it back to fighting condition, which may take at least another six months.
+‘The Special One has a lot of weight to shift to make it back to fighting condition, which may take at least another six months.